lsneth/always-remember-him-wallpapers/README.md

 # Overview

-I am creating this app to get a basic understanding of Android Studio and practice Java.

-This is an app that provides wallpapers of Jesus Christ.
-Simply download the app, choose a wallpaper, and select "Set Wallpaper!"
+I am creating this project to get a basic understanding of Android Studio and practice Java.
+It's an app that provides wallpapers of Jesus Christ.
 The purpose of this app is to help people remember Christ in their every day lives.

 {Provide a link to your YouTube demonstration.
 It should be a 4-5 minute demo of the app running and a walkthrough of the code.}